andrewharmellaw/andrewharmellaw.github.com/_posts/2017-01-20-gelfands-algebra-chunk-11-factoring-to-zero.md

 {% math %} = ((a + 2b) - b)((a + 2b) + b){% endmath %}

 That was simple, but it also feels a little bit like magic.
-Maths-super-power magic.
-A feeling I personally nver felt in high school when I was chipping away (unsuccessfully) at all this.
+Maths-super-power magic.{% sidenote 'sn-id-whatever' "A feeling I personally never felt in high school when I was chipping away (unsuccessfully) at all this." %}

 ## Tricks Arising

 ### Advanced Pattern Spotting - Plus, Minus
 Much of our new super-powers are based on our getting to the _Difference of Squares_ or _Square of a Sum_.
 Which one?
 Look at the signs of the operations ({% m %}+{% em %} or {% m %}-{% em %}) between your terms.
 These will give you a clue.

 Also note, you might spot the pattern in _a part_ of your current expression.
-If you do, its fine to work on that part, and forget about the other bit for a minute until you are ready to return to it.
-(But don't forget to return.)
+If you do, its fine to work on that part, and forget about the other bit for a minute until you are ready to return to it.{% sidenote 'sn-id-whatever' "But don't forget to return." %}

 ### Need a Square?
 Pull Apart Your Powers
 Remember {% m %}a^{10} = (a^5)^2{% em %} - voila!
 A square!